Benign Paroxysmal Positional Vertigo (BPPV)

 Secondary BPPV can develop due to a range of conditions that cause damage to the inner ear and lead to crystals coming loose.
 These include:

 - jarring activities such as heading a soccer ball

 - ear infections

-- other ear disorders such as Ménière’s disease;
+- inner ear diseases such as Ménière’s disease or vestibular neuritis

 Diagnosis of BPPV

 A general practitioner usually makes a diagnosis of BPPV.
 It is based on symptoms and the patient’s medical history rather than lab tests, vestibular tests, or medical imaging.